You are here

 - Hone your news- and feature-writing ability and your editorial skills working for the print and online editions of KWU’s student newspaper, The Advance or The Coyote yearbook.

 - Get hands-on video equipment experience by getting involved in KWU’s online broadcast channel.

 - Complete a required internship doing sports reporting for a Kansas TV station, writing for a marketing company, handling social media for a nonprofit organization or reporting for a radio station.

 - Become proficient using the Adobe Creative Suite in KWU’s Mac lab.

-Running KWU’s Art Gallery.
-Working as a team leader at Frito Lay in Texas.
-Running a storm-tracking company.
-Teaching at-risk kids in Los Angeles.
-Attending graduate school and law school.
+Recent Communications graduates are managing KWU’s art gallery, working as a team leader at Frito Lay in Texas, managing a storm-tracking company, teaching at-risk kids in Los Angeles, attending graduate school and law school.

 Study theory and practice in these Communications classes